ledelma2/fetch-de-assessment/README.md

 - When finished running the pipeline press any key in the terminal/command prompt/powershell window and the enviornment will teardown

 ## TODO
+- Ask about using version 3 of docker
+    - Docker Swarm
+    - Compose file healthchecks
 - [x] Create single point of entry script
     - Python3
     - [x] Runs the setup for Windows